fastly/compute-js-static-publish/README.short.md

 - ✅ Deploy static sites to Fastly Compute with zero backend
 - 📦 Store files in Fastly KV Store efficiently
+  - 🎁 New in v8: Support for S3-compatible storage such as Fastly Object Storage (Beta)
 - 🗂 Publish to named collections (`live`, `preview-42`, etc.)
 - 🔄 Switch between collections at runtime
 - 🧹 Clean up old or expired assets